kuprik23/maigui-main/README.md

 ## Technologies Used

-- Three.js for 3D graphics and animations
+- Three.js for 3D graphics and particle animations
+- Convai SDK for AI chat functionality
 - Vite for development and building
 - ES Modules for modern JavaScript
 - Google OAuth for authentication